Here are a selection of foods from Ella’s Kitchen that I have reviewed with the help of my youngest squish, Lily bean.

 These really surprised me in terms of shape.
 I’m not really sure what I was expecting but they’re a bit like fig rolls shape wise.
 They’re softer in texture than a normal biscuit which means it’s easier for them to chew with no molars/teeth in general.
 About the same height as the melty puffs but not as melty and they come in little individual packets which is super handy for chucking into the depths of a changing bag for use as tantrum distracters.
 The packet is also bright yellow so there is a strong chance you will actually be able to spot it amongst the random baby crap (literal and otherwise) that’s been thrown inside and forgotten about for over 6 months.

-Everything is made from organic ingredients, super healthy and we are yet to find something Lily doesn’t like which is a winner in my book.
+Everything from Ella’s Kitchen is made from organic ingredients, super healthy and we are yet to find something Lily doesn’t like which is a winner in my book.
 Plus most supermarkets tend to run offers across the range quite frequently, there is always at least one shop running an offer so it’s extra easy on the pocket.
 All the points from me!

 Lily gets through quite a lot of baby snacks so you can probably expect some more reviews like this in the future.
 She actually likes helping me do blog stuff when it involves food, a girl after my own heart.